segross/UnrealImGui/README.md

 - `ImGui.Debug.Input` - Show debug for input state.

 ### Settings
 Plugin settings can be found in *Project Settings/Plugins/ImGui* panel.
-Right now they amount to a few properties that customize input handling.
+There is a bunch of properties allowing to tweak input handling, keyboard shortcuts (one for now), canvas size and DPI scale.

 ##### Extensions
 - `ImGui Input Handler Class` - Path to own implementation of ImGui Input Handler that allows limited customization of the input handling.
 If not set, then the default implementation is used.